After a brief hiatus, Bramble Berry LabColors are back and better than ever!

 You may notice a large variation in how much water we recommend adding for each size.
 This is because if you plan on using the LabColors in cold process soaps, you’ll want to dilute the color on the lower end of the recommended spectrum to produce a more concentrated color.
 In our experience, we’ve found that diluting the small sized bottle in 4 oz. of water produces the best result.
 It produces a strong, vibrant color without affecting the texture of the soap.
 That being said, you can experiment with the dilution rates we’ve listed above to achieve a specific shade of color.

-Note: Remember to pour your LabColor into a heat-safe container or glass bowl to warm it up as the plastic bottle can melt in the microwave.
+Note: Remember to pour your LabColor into a heat-safe container or glass bowl to warm it up, as the plastic bottle can melt in the microwave.
+If you’re using a plastic bottle, you can warm your color up in a hot water bath.

 Now that we’ve filled you in on the LabColor news, read on for a quick primer on everything LabColor related!